-If you’re planning to visit Romania, check our tours on www.uncover-romania-tours.com
+If you’re planning to discover the top places to visit in Romania, check our tours on www.uncover-romania-tours.com

 Welcome to our last part of 100 Top Places to See in Romania, a series of four materials we dedicate to Romania’s centenary.
-This time, our destination is Transylvania, the central region of Romania, the best-known and perhaps the most attractive for first-time visitors.
+Our destination is Transylvania, the central region of Romania, the best-known and perhaps the most attractive for first-time visitors.

 Transylvania is, in fact, a myriad of historical monuments, traditional villages, old cities, and terrific nature panoramas.
 There is a must-see landmark everywhere you are, and you will find it challenging to choose among the many great attractions you want to visit.

 Uncover some of the urban top places to see in Romania.